inferno-collection/Docs/docs/fire-alarm-reborn/developers/tool.md

 # Tool

-This page explains how to create/edit alarm systems with the Tool.
+This page explains how to create/edit alarm systems with the FAR Tool.

 The FAR Tool is a powerful in-game feature that allows server owners to create new and edit existing fire alarm systems directly from their server.

-When using the tool, drafts are saved directly to the server's files, so server owners can delegate creation of alarm systems to trusted players without having the worry about the hassle of needing to send each other files.
+When using the FAR Tool, drafts are saved directly to the server's files, so server owners can delegate creation of alarm systems to trusted players without having the worry about the hassle of needing to send each other files.

 ## First-Time Use

-The very first time the tool is used on your server, it will create a new directory in the root of your server files, this is *generally* the same location as your `resources` folder and `server.cfg` file, see the example below:
+The very first time the FAR Tool is used on your server, it will create a new directory in the root of your server files, this is *generally* the same location as your `resources` folder and `server.cfg` file, see the example below:

 ![Root Directory](assets/root.png)